hadrienk/java-vtl/java-vtl-documentation/docs/reference.md

 </pre>

 The `float_from_string` operator takes as input a _String_ value and returns an _Float_ value.
 The input value format is described in detail in section 3.10.2 of the Java Language Specification.
+Additionally a comma (`,`) is allowed as a decimal point.
 <div vtl-example>
     <vtl-code>
 join := [data] {